Sea Bass Fillet - Frozen

 All the fish in our frozen section was caught at its best and flash frozen at the quayside.
 When it arrives at your home you can put it in the freezer to enjoy another day (even if partly defrosted) or put in your fridge and enjoy it within the next 2-3 days as you would with our fresh fish.

-Available fresh in the market
+See what's fresh in our market today

 - Portion Size: